Nancy Baker Cahill: Curatorial and collaborative projects

 Baker Cahill's collaborative projects have examined social issues, often using 4th Wall to virtually locate works at contested sites, enabling critical commentary while skirting issues of permission.
 In 2018, she initiated "Coordinates," a series of global AR public exhibitions strategically situated to address topical issues such as the Breonna Taylor tragedy.
 "Defining Line" was an extension of that project that activated untold sites of historical significance along the Los Angeles River involving urban redevelopment, the environment, Native histories and patterns of gentrification.
 In 2019, Baker Cahill co-curated "Battlegrounds" with Jesse Damiani, an exhibition of 31 AR works that sought to reclaim various locations in and around New Orleans, including a sugarcane plantation, gentrified neighborhoods, prisons, polluted waterways and confederate statues.

 Recognition

 Baker Cahill's work belongs to the collections of the Whitney Museum, Los Angeles Museum of Contemporary Art (MOCA) and Lancaster Museum of Art and History, among others.
 In 2022, she received a LACMA Art + Technology Lab Grant and a COLA (City of Los Angeles) Master Artist Fellowship.
 She was an artist fellow at the Occidental College Oxy Arts' Encoding Futures program (2021), a Williams College Bicentennial Medal of Honor recipient (2021), and one of ten Berggruen Institute inaugural artist fellows in its Transformations of the Human program (2020).
 In 2012, she received an ARC Grant from the Center for Cultural Innovation.
 She was a featured TEDx speaker in 2018 and a keynote speaker at Games for Change in New York City in 2019.
 In 2024, the Whitney Museum selected Baker Cahill to give its annual Walter Annenberg Lecture.
+In 2026, she was named a United States Artists (USA) Fellow.